agoering/spice-pinball/docs/switches.md

 ---

 You will have noticed that the Blue color control works differently from the Red and Green ones.
 Specifically, the Blue color stays on, or stays off, whenever the button is pressed.
-That is because the button is acting like a switch.
+That is because the button is acting like a switch (think of a light switch that stays on or off).

-To make the Blue button do that, we not only have to check if the button pin is reading a Low voltage, but also to check of the button pin's voltage CHANGED from High to Low.
-We do that using a switch.
+To make the Blue button do that, we not only have to check if the button pin is reading a Low voltage, but also that the voltage CHANGED from High to Low.
+We do that using a switch object.

 Before ```setup()```, you will see the line:

 ```Pb_switch bluesw(200);
 ```

-This is creating a switch object named ```bluesw``` (ignore the 200 for now).
+The phrase ```Pb_switch``` is one of our special SPICE functions, and it is creating a switch object named ```bluesw``` (ignore the 200 for now).
 Further down, inside the ```loop()``` function, you will see the lines:

 ```blueval = digitalRead(button3);
 if ( bluesw.pushed( blueval ) ) {